Read Complete Report (PDF)

 Funding for Trial Courts Restored.
 The enacted budget restores a $177 million baseline General Fund budget reduction for the trial courts that was included in the 2020-21 pandemic budget solutions.
 The budget also provides $132 million in new trial court funding, including $72 million in discretionary funds for trial court operations and $60 million one-time to address case backlogs resulting from the pandemic.

 Transportation Infrastructure.
 The budget includes $2 billion (special and federal funds) for streets, roads and highways.
-Failed late-session negotiations result in the deletion of $3.3 billion General Fund) in the state transportation system.
-While a substantial portion of the funding supports Democrat priorities like active transportation and transit, absent this boost from the General Fund, transportation dollars would eventually fund these types of projects.
-The deleted funding included $500 million for high-priority grade separations and grade crossing improvements, which are projects typically supported by Republicans.
+Failed late-session negotiations result in the deletion of $3.3 billion General Fund included in the June budget.
+While a substantial portion of the deleted funding supports Democrat priorities like active transportation and transit, absent this boost from the General Fund, transportation dollars will eventually fund these types of projects.
+The deleted funding included $500 million for high- priority grade separations and grade crossing improvements, which are projects typically supported by Republicans.
 Negotiations are expected to continue through the fall and the funding may be allocated in early 2022.

 High-Speed Rail Funds Noticeably Absent.
-This budget provides $606 million for the High-Speed Rail Authority, including $532 million from cap and trade revenues for infrastructure.
+This budget provides $624 million for the High-Speed Rail Authority, including $532 million from cap and trade revenues for infrastructure.
 Noticeably absent is the requested $4.2 billion in remaining bond funding requested by the Authority and the Governor, which was not allocated before the end of the 2021 session.

 Read Complete Report (PDF)